 I cannot see your face as I have borne myself into the tunnel of your black pupil.
 Is it your left eye, your right eye, your only eye?
 I do not know.
 I do not wonder.
 I am falling as through a well.
 I’m digging it, but not with my hands, suppressing the impulse to touch this featureless interior.
 Someone is screaming, screaming delight.
 Maybe it’s laughter.
 Water ever so gently slapping the shore at high nucleotide, almost a murmur.
 What are those bells?
 The taste.
 The aroma.
 A coolness under the skin.
 Someone is reminding me to breathe.

 Is it dread or an unaccustomed joy that lurks, waiting to be released as from an underground silo?
 And Devil’s Tower looms in the distance like the thumb of a gigantic buried hitchhiker.

 I had to step out of the truck just to get grounded.
 The first thing I noticed was some gum wrappers tangled in the brush.

 But I feel so much gratitude, for the earth under my feet… and for all that occurred.

 At times I can almost remember.
 The love remains.
 But I completely forgot to go to Bonanza.

 To be continued… .

-Hills Snyder’s ‘Altered States,’ a travelogue and traveling exhibition of drawings from the road, continues: Part Six of the travelogue will appear on Glasstire, May 30, 2018.
+Hills Snyder’s ‘Altered States,’ a travelogue and traveling exhibition of drawings from the road, continues: Part Six of the travelogue will appear in Glasstire on October 30, 2018.
 Part Two of the traveling show appeared at the Louise Hopkins Underwood Center for The Arts in Lubbock, Texas, July 7, 2017.
-Part Three of the traveling show will open at Gallery Sonja Roesch, in Houston, on November 4, 2017.
+Part Three of the traveling show opened at Gallery Sonja Roesch, in Houston, on November 4, 2017.